the-qa-company/WikibaseSync/README.md

 * Keep external links to Wikidata

 ## Installation remarks
+This is just a standard setup of the python repo using virtual enviroments
 - ensure you have python3 and `sudo yum install python3-devel` or `sudo apt install python3-dev`
 - `sudo apt install virtualenv`
 - `virtualenv venv --python=python3`